Adaptive Refinement for Unstructured T-Splines with Linear Complexity: Properties of T-meshes and T-splines

-On a regular mesh, the condition that guarantees polynomial reproduction on $\element$ is that $\element$ cannot be contained inside the $p$-disk of a boundary vertex.
-Thus, the space spanned by the basis~$\cB$ locally reproduces polynomials.
+{Note that polynomial reproduction is only guaranteed for elements that are sufficiently far away from the boundary.
+With minor modifications, generalizing B-splines on open knot vectors, the space can be adapted to obtain interpolatory B-splines at the boundary, which reproduce polynomials on all elements.}

 In the following subsections, we study properties of the proposed refinement algorithm.
-First, we show that the effect of the refinement algorithm is always local and of linear complexity and after that we show that the resulting functions remain linearly independent. }
+First, we show that the effect of the refinement algorithm is always local and of linear complexity and after that we show that the resulting functions remain linearly independent.